FredericoMetelo/peersim-environment/README.md

 We provide some agent implementations to act as examples of agents that work on our repository in a separate [repository](https://github.com/FredericoMetelo/TaskOffloadingAgentLibrary/).

+Note: This version of the code was the version of the simulation upon submission to ECML 24, and exists mainly for archiving purposes.
+We recommend using the version of the simulation in the main branch, as everything this verison is cappable can be done with the latest stable.

 # Index
 1.[How The Simulation Works](##HowTheSimulationWorks)<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;1.1.[The Simulation Server](###TheSimulationServer)<br>